 About OutCast Productions

 Jeff has worked for local companies such as Morgan Sound, installing sound systems in some of the largest halls in the state and building stage systems for some of the largest venues.
-He is happy to be working with OutCast Productions where he has designed the sound for almost all of our productions.
-Just prior to our 2013 production of Jacques Brel is Alive and Well and Living in Paris opened, he designed and installed the new sound system in The Black Box Theatre.
+He is happy to be working with OutCast Productions where he has designed the sound for almost all of its productions.
+Just prior to the 2013 production of "Jacques Brel is Alive and Well and Living in Paris" opened, he designed and installed the new sound system in The Black Box Theater.